-Road Journals Blog—As I write my first posting for VIA’s new blog, I thought I’d tell you a little about what I do for the magazine.
-This photo, taken a few days ago, pretty much sums it up.
+Road Journals Blog—As I write my first posting for Via’s new blog, I thought I’d tell you a little about what I do for the magazine.
+The photo of clam chowder, taken a few days ago, pretty much sums it up.

 Dig, and then dig some more, to find what’s truly local.

 Whether it’s food, people, a unique shop or museum, regional customs, or the physical lay of the land, I’m always looking for what defines a destination and gives it a character different from other places.
-Hence the clam chowder on the Oregon coast, or this enticing sign that had me making a quick and tasty detour during the same trip.
+Hence the clam chowder on the Oregon coast, or the enticing sign for cherries that had me making a quick and tasty detour during the same trip.

 This blog post was first published in January 2011.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.